 - Marked decrease in stability

 Range of motion and strength percentages are determined by comparing the injured body part to the uninjured side.
-Severity of injury is best determined by a physician or licensed athletic trainer.
-Immediate first aid for all sprains and strains is Rest, Ice, Compression, and Elevation (described in detail in the May 2002 SportsPage article "The Numbers Are Impressive").
+Severity of injury is best determined by a physician or athletic trainer.
+Immediate first aid for all sprains and strains is Rest, Ice, Compression, and Elevation or R.I.C.E.
 After initial first aid is administered, prompt referral to an appropriate medical professional should be sought to ensure proper injury treatment.

-"Growth plates are located near the ends of long, growing bones in children and gradually close as a child reaches skeletal maturity," explains Thomas Pommering, D.O., Chief of Sports Medicine at Nationwide Children's Hospital.
-"The growth plate in growing children is weaker than the nearby ligaments and tendons.
-Therefore, the growth plate will become injured under lower forces than those that would injure a tendon or ligament."
+“Growth plates are located near the ends of long, growing bones in children and gradually close as a child reaches skeletal maturity,” explains John Kean, M.D., Orthopedic Surgeon at Nationwide Children’s Hospital.
+“The growth plate in growing children is weaker than the nearby ligaments and tendons.
+Therefore, the growth plate will become injured under lower forces than those that would injure a tendon or ligament.”

 Initially, the inability to bear weight (about 4 steps) after the injury or tenderness over any bone should prompt an evaluation that includes x-rays.

-As this fall approaches, enjoy the whistles blowing and the drills being run.
-If your child is unfortunate enough to sustain an injury, remember that quick and proper treatment is the key to limiting the time on the sideline.
+If your child is unfortunate enough to sustain an injury, remember that quick and proper treatment is the key to limiting time on the sideline.